-Renaissance Parenting will be included in this book.
+Renaissance Parenting, a previously published newspaper column is included in this book.
 It was a newspaper column published some years ago that is helpful now.
 Here are the words of an AMI Montessori consultant who shared this information with the students of a teacher-training course where she was assisting:

 This document is more valuable than ever now that so many people are having to spend more time with their children who aren’t in school.
 I’ve seen some really awful advice given out to parents who seem to be panicking about what to do with their own children.
 Your common sense advice, given from your own experiences and Montessori perspective would be oil on troubled waters.
 Montessori Schools are also in need of something to give parents.
 If they were to provide a set for each parent it would be such a great support for them.

 SHARING A MEMORY – AS AN IDEA OF A PROJECT AT HOME

 A Montessori Slumber Party during my first year as a Montessori teacher